 Things to see

 Some might say it’s not about the arrival; it’s about the journey to get there.
 We might beg to differ on the ‘arrival’ part.
-On a clear day the views from the top of Snowdon are absolutely breath-taking.
+On a clear day the views from the top of Yr Wyddfa are absolutely breath-taking.
 But the journey is pretty epic too.
 As you climb higher, the views across the deep green valleys and sparkling lakes slowly unfold.
 You can watch other walkers follow the paths like tiny ants far below or above.
 There are loads of opportunities for an Instagram worthy ‘photo stop’ to catch your breath, so don’t forget your camera!

-The scars of Snowdon’s industrial past sprinkle the mountainside.
+The scars of the mountain's industrial past sprinkle the slopes.
 Copper was once mined here, and you can see the jagged remains of the crushing mill and barracks along the Miner’s Path.

 Colourful alpine flowers flourish on the mountainside, and the rare Snowdon Lily (Lloydia serotina) flowers in May, mainly in inaccessible crevices.
 Sheep, goats, cattle and birds of prey live on the mountain.
-The Snowdonia National Park website biodiversity page has more detailed information on the local flora and fauna.
+The Eryri National Park website has more detailed information on the local flora and fauna.

 There are six recommended paths.
 They are all classed as ‘hard, strenuous walks’ and you should allow at least 6 - 8 hours to get there and back, even if you're pretty fit.
 Plan ahead by downloading the Snowdon Walks app.
 This useful app covers the six main routes, providing maps and tracking your progress.

 The Llanberis Path (9 miles/14.5 km) is a popular ‘first time’ path.
 It’s the longest route but provides a gradual climb up to the summit.